goldenmaza/renfi-java-utility/README.md

 ### Constants
 A central location of all logging output, available flags, extensions and more.

+### HelpGuideUtil
+The code for printout of the HelpGuide can be found here.

 ### FileProcessingUtil
 This utility handles the processing of actually renaming the files.
 This is an abstract class which the other two